16 Cool Things To Do In Chicago (Most For Free)

 Church at the University of Chicago

-Inside the museum is a german submarine capture by the Americans during World War 2 and Apollo 8 the first spacecraft to travel around the moon.
+Inside the museum is a German submarine captured by the Americans during World War 2 and Apollo 8 the first spacecraft to travel around the moon.
 So if you are into machines and history there is definitely something for you inside.

 While you are at the Museum of Science and Industry I would recommend visiting the Garden of the Phoenix.
-It is a Japanese Garden located in Jackson Park behind the Museum.
-It is a real pretty garden and you get a real nice view of the Museum over the lake.
+It is a Japanese Garden located in Jackson Park behind the museum.
+It is a really pretty garden and you get a really nice view of the museum over the lake.

 The National Museum of Mexican Art

 The museum is also located in Pilsen which is a predominately Mexican neighborhood.
-Where you can find lots of authentic Mexican food and is well worth a visit after the museum and the next cool thing on the list.
+Where you can find lots of authentic Mexican food and is well worth a visit after the museum and the next cool thing to do in Chicago on the list.

 Mexican street art in Pilsen